Skandh7/Wikipedia/README.md

 # Wikipedia
-It is an wikipedia clone using Wikipedia api. skandh7.github.io/Wikipedia/
+It is a wikipedia clone using Wikipedia api.

+skandh7.github.io/Wikipedia/